Five terrorists killed in 16-hour operation in Peshawar

 He said hand-grenades, pistol, rifles and other pieces of evidence have been sent to the laboratory for forensic examination.

 The police took some people into custody to know as to how the house was rented out to the slain men.
-Under the Tenant Act, all those renting out houses and buildings need to provide information of all inhabitants and guarantors to the local police.
+Under the Tenant Act, all those renting out houses and buildings need to provide the information of all the inhabitants and the guarantors to the local police.

+The KP Police chief Mohammad Naeem visited Hayatabad during the operation to boost the morale of the policemen and soldiers.

+"The sacrifices of the policemen and soldiers will not go in vain.
+We will fight the terrorists till they are eliminated," said the IGP.

 Mahmud Khan paid tributes to the police and army for conducting a successful operation.
 He said the police and army saved the city from a major disaster as the attackers were planning to carry out terrorist attacks.